This post contains an affiliate link, you can find my full disclosure HERE.

 The next step is organizing.

 Kondo suggests folding as much as you can.
 Only hang items that won’t stay folded, outerwear, and dress clothes.
+Our walk-in closet was large enough to hold two government-issued dressers with plenty of space for hanging items.
+I was happy to have the ugly furniture out of sight.

 To make the most out of drawer storage.
 Fold your items so that they sit up vertically in a smooth rectangle.
 You will find that different clothes need to be folded in a different way.